 QUINCY, Ill. – An investigation is underway in Quincy after police say a 19-year-old woman suffered injuries during an alleged altercation with an area bar owner.

 Attorney Keenan J. Saulter of Saulter Law P.C. says Jazzpher Evans, a freshman at Quincy University, was the victim of a hate crime.
 Saulter said Evans was attacked by Steve Williams Homan, the owner of “The Barn” Easter weekend.
-Saulter says Williams pushed Evans against the wall and slammed her to the ground after she requested a change in music.
+Saulter says Homan pushed Evans against the wall and slammed her to the ground after she requested a change in music.

-Williams then allegedly put Evans in a chokehold, rendering her unconscious.
+Homan then allegedly put Evans in a chokehold, rendering her unconscious.
 She was then dragged out of the establishment and “slammed” onto the ground, Saulter adds.